 There are $N \ge 2$ agents and a principal.
 The principal has one unit of a good to allocate to an agent.
-The value to the principal of allocating the good to agent i is v_i .
-However, v_i is unknown to the principal or any agent at the outset.
-We assume that the common prior over v_i is given by cdf F_i with strictly positive density f_i over the support [0, 1].
-We assume v_i 's are independently distributed across agents.
+The value to the principal of allocating the good to agent i is $v_i$ .
+However, $v_i$ is unknown to the principal or any agent at the outset.
+We assume that the common prior over $v_i$ is given by cdf $F_i$ with strictly positive density $f_i$ over the support [0, 1].
+We assume $v_i$ 's are independently distributed across agents.
 Aside from the assumption that the supports are the same, we impose no symmetry conditions on the distributions across agents.
-We sometimes let $V_i = [0, 1]$ denote the support of v_i and $V = [0, 1]^N = \prod_i V_i$.
+We sometimes let $V_i = [0, 1]$ denote the support of $v_i$ and $V = [0, 1]^N = \prod_i V_i$ .

-Agent i can learn her value v_i at a cost $c_i \in (0, 1)$.1 If she pays this cost, she not only learns the realization of v_i but also obtains evidence enabling her to prove this realization to the principal.
-One can interpret "learning v_i " as observing a verifiable signal which generates a certain conditional expectation of v_i .
+Agent i can learn her value $v_i$ at a cost $c_i \in (0, 1)$ .
+If she pays this cost, she not only learns the realization of $v_i$ but also obtains evidence enabling her to prove this realization to the principal.
+One can interpret "learning $v_i$ " as observing a verifiable signal which generates a certain conditional expectation of $v_i$ .
 Agent i can then prove this conditional expectation by showing this signal to the principal.
-Since all agents are risk neutral, replacing v_i with this conditional expectation changes nothing.
+Since all agents are risk neutral, replacing $v_i$ with this conditional expectation changes nothing.

-1It is not difficult to extend our results to allow some agents to have costs above 1.
+$^{2}$ It is not difficult to extend our results to allow some agents to have costs above 1.
 See Section 5.

-We assume all agents wish to obtain the good.
+We assume all agents want the good.
 Not including the cost of evidence acquisition, the agent's payoff is 1 if she receives the good, 0 otherwise.
-Her final payoff then is the payoff from the allocation of the good minus c_i if she acquired evidence.
-The principal's payoff is independent of whether/which agents incur evidence costs and is equal to 0 if he keeps the good and v_i if he gives the good to agent i.
+As we discuss in Section 5.2, the structure of the optimal mechanism is the same if we instead assume that the agent's payoff to receiving the good is some function $\varphi_i(v_i)$ .
+This allows the agent's payoff to receiving the good to be correlated (positively or negatively) with the payoff to the principal of giving it to her.
+The agent's final payoff is the payoff from the allocation of the good minus $c_i$ if she acquired evidence.
+The principal's payoff is independent of whether/which agents incur evidence costs and is equal to 0 if he keeps the good and $v_i$ if he gives the good to agent i.

-In some examples, it is natural to assume that agent i cannot "consume" the good without paying cost c_i .
-For example, if we think of departments in a University competing for a job slot, then each department presumably must incur costs to identify their preferred candidate even if they are simply given the slot without needing information to compete for it.
-We assume that paying the cost is not necessary for consumption in this sense, but only because this is the more difficult case.
-As we explain in Section 5, one of our lemmas holds trivially if we assume it is necessary to pay this cost and no other results are affected.
+In some examples, it is natural to assume that agent i cannot "consume" the good without paying cost $c_i$ .
+For example, consider departments in a university competing for a job slot.
+Suppose that the way departments prove their value to the university is by identifying their preferred candidate and showing his/her characteristics.
+It seems natural to suppose that even if a department were given the slot without needing to compete for it, they would have to pay the cost to identify whom to hire.
+We assume that paying the cost is not necessary for consumption in this sense, but our results and proofs would be unchanged if we assumed it is necessary.
+As we explain in Section 5.3, it is easier to extend our results to the case where the principal cares about the payoffs of the agents if we assume paying the cost is necessary for consumption.